peter88213/yw-cnv/docs/help-adv.md

 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   Gobal variables and project variables are not resolved.
 -   Chapters and scenes can neither be rearranged nor deleted.
--  Scenes can be split by inserting headings or a scene divider:
+-   You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* → New chapter title (beginning a new section).
 Optionally, you can add a description, separated by `|`.
     -  *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.
     -  `###` → Scene divider.
 Optionally, you can append the